jmcaffee/dotfiles/README.md

 It also creates a directory to place your local .bash* files: `.bashrc.d`

+Files in this directory will be sourced when .bashrc is read.
+These files are sourced _AFTER_ the standard .bash* files so your settings can override anything set prior.

+Place any environment specific files in this directory.

+This is a good place to put files such as .git_aliases

 ## Welcome Message

 If you'd like to see a customized welcome message at login,